rizdiaprilian/MLZoomcamp_2022/Capstone_project/readme.md

 ![image](screenshots/gcloud_auth_login1.png)

-Then, copy that long code and swith window from remote host to local machine and paste it on bash terminal.
+Then, copy that long code and switch window from remote host to local machine and paste it on bash terminal.
 A web browser will automatically start to load the page you need to enter your username and password.
 If this succeeds, the second response is given as shown below:

 ![image](screenshots/gcloud_auth_login2.png)